Surgeon24/UPorto_Event/ER/er.md

 ## A2: Actors and User stories

-Artifact 2 engages in the relation between actors and their user stories.
+Artifact 2 presents the relation between actors and their user stories, which are going to help in the development.

 ### 1. Actors